repinel/Mangue/README.md

 ## Installation

+To install Mangue, you first have have to jailbreak you Kindle device so that the developer keystore is installed.
+Take a look at [this post from the Mobile Read forum](http://www.mobileread.com/forums/showthread.php?t=233932).

-To install Mangue, copy the signed package `Mangue.azw2` into the your Kindle `documents` directory.
+Afterwards, copy the signed package `Mangue.azw2` into the your Kindle `documents` directory.

 The compiled package can be found under [Releases](https://github.com/repinel/Mangue/releases).
 Remember to look for the most recent one.